 Requirements For Keeping A Second Mortgage With A VA Loan

-Borrowers can opt to refinance their VA home loan all while keeping a secondary mortgage.
+Borrowers can opt to refinance their VA home loan and keep their secondary mortgage.
 The Department of Veterans Affairs has requirements for doing so, including the following:

-- The mortgage lender must submit documentation explaining the source, loan amount and repayment terms of the secondary mortgage, while also disclosing the veteran borrower’s and co-borrower’s agreement to these terms.
+- The mortgage lender must submit documentation explaining the source, loan amount and repayment terms of the secondary mortgage while also disclosing the borrower’s and co-borrower’s agreement to these terms.

 - The new VA-backed loan becomes the primary mortgage and the second mortgage is subordinated to the VA-backed loan.

-- Money from the second mortgage may be used to cover closing costs and other costs, but it can’t be used to cover a down payment required by the VA.
+- Money from the second mortgage may be used to cover closing costs and other expenses, but it can’t be used to cover a down payment required by the VA.

-- The interest rate on the second mortgage cannot exceed industry standards for second mortgages, but it can exceed the rate of the VA-backed home loan.
+- The interest rate on the second mortgage can’t exceed industry standards for second mortgages, but it can exceed the rate of the VA-backed home loan.